Moment49/airbnb-clone-project/README.md

 ### 📝 Review System

 Enables users to leave ratings and feedback for properties they have booked.
-This feature helps maintain quality and trust within the platform by allowing guests to share their experiences and hosts to
+This feature helps maintain quality and trust within the platform by allowing guests to share their experiences and hosts

+### 📦 API Documentation

+The RESTful APIs are described using the OpenAPI standard and made accessible through tools like Swagger UI, enabling straightforward testing and integration.
+GraphQL support is also provided, allowing frontend developers to perform flexible and efficient data queries.

+---

+### 🚀 Performance Optimization

+Caching with Redis and strategic database indexing are used to enhance API response times and minimize server load.
+Background processing with Celery ensures that intensive tasks are handled asynchronously, keeping user interactions fast